MxBoud/Superposition/README.md

 - Improve the scroll zoom algorithm so it takes the mouse position into account.
 - Find a way to select no charge to be active.
 - Show charge position and vector values in the inspector.
 - Implement a color palette so that the colors of charge are predetermined instead of random.
+- Update screenshot picture.
+- Implement an entry screen with instructions.